Adaptability and anti disciplinarian approaches to create the future

 Technology has changed the world beyond belief and herein lies a challenge of a linear growth mindset.
 We perhaps don’t dare to believe the infinite possibilities of exponential speed of innovation to drive meaningful change in health, energy and transport.

-Change and change agents, represented today by new technology, new processes, and new models of living, working, creating, selling, communicating and socialising, have shown us that continuous learning is requisite.
+Change and change agents, represented today by new technology, new processes, and new models of living, working, creating, selling, communicating and socialising, have shown us that continuous learning is requisite and how to adapt to change in business.

 I touched on this in my last column, known as Adaptability Quotient (AQ), sitting alongside Intelligence Quotient (IQ) and Emotional Quotient (EQ), AQ is what will single out successful people, projects and companies by how we adapt and change.